fortify/shared-github/README.md

-Currently available reusable workflows: `reusable-check-duplicate-run.yml` (skip a push-triggered run when an open PR already covers the same branch), `reusable-fortify-analysis.yml` (Fortify on Demand SAST/SCA scan), and `reusable-bump-shared-pin.yml` (see below).
+Currently available reusable workflows: `reusable-check-duplicate-run.yml` (skip a push-triggered run when an open PR already covers the same branch), `reusable-fortify-analysis.yml` (Fortify on Demand SAST/SCA scan), and `reusable-update-repo-docs.yml` (updates downstream generated docs from a pinned `shared-doc-resources` commit), and `reusable-bump-shared-pin.yml` (see below).
+The local workflows also include the wrapper generator and the automated `shared-doc-resources` pin checker.

+a schedule:
-To keep that pin current without hand-editing SHAs, add a workflow to the consumer repo that calls the **Reusable: Bump shared-github pin** workflow on a schedule:
+To check that pin without hand-editing or silently changing workflow files, add a workflow to the consumer repo that calls the **Reusable: Bump shared-github pin** workflow:

 ```yaml
 # .github/workflows/bump-shared-github.yml